HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 -----------------------------------------------------------------------------------------------------------------------
 To Do:

-* Double check that data stiching is done correctly...OK

-* Double check that the electrode mapping and  multipole masking is done properly

-* Fix weird if statement at import_data line 192 onward

-* Fix erroneous warning at import_data line 174 onward

-* Homogenize the naming conventions of scripts and functions.
-Smooth matlab/python naming inconsistencies

 * Expand this readme to include lower level functions

 * Add more plotting flags to the remaining functions

-* Eliminate name-space polution after post_process_trap

 * Generate a set of BEM solver test data which allow transparent tutorial/debugging